sajya/sajya.github.io/source/docs/client.md

 ----

 The HTTP(S) Client is a standalone package that uses your PHP code to make requests.
-Built on [Laravel](https://laravel.com/docs/8.x/http-client#introduction) expressive HTTP shell, it allows you to customize things like authorization, retries, and more.
+Built on [Laravel](https://laravel.com/docs/8.x/http-client#introduction) (Doesn't require the entire framework, just its component) expressive HTTP shell, it allows you to customize things like authorization, retries, and more.

 ## Install